mendersoftware/mender-artifact/Documentation/artifact-format.md

 Compression
 ===========

-All file tree components ending in `.xz` in the tree displayed above should be compressed, and the suffix corresponds to the compression method.
+All file tree components ending in `.gz` in the tree displayed above should be compressed, and the suffix corresponds to the compression method.
 Exact compression method to be decided.